 1. A Contractor shall pay the royalty due for a royalty return period on the Day the royalty return is required to be lodged [in accordance with the applicable Standards].

-2. A Contractor shall declare the currency to be used in the payment of royalties in the Exploitation Contract.
-The Contractor may only change the currency to be used in the payment of royalties if approved by the Council or otherwise on the anniversary of the 5th year of Commercial Production and at the end of every subsequent 5th year of Commercial Production.
+2. [A Contractor shall [declare]/[propose] the currency to be used in the payment of royalties in the [Exploitation Contract]/[Plan of Work]] / [The currency for royalty payments shall be specified in the Exploitation Contract based on the currency proposed by the Contractor in the application for a Plan of Work and as approved by the Council].
+The Contractor may only change the currency to be used in the payment of royalties if approved by the Council or otherwise [prior to the Commercial Production or] on the anniversary of the 5th year of Commercial Production and at the end of every subsequent 5th year of Commercial Production.

 3. All payments made to the Authority shall be made net and shall be free of any deductions, transmission fees, levies or other charges.

-[4.
-The Council may approve the payment by way of instalment of any royalty where it determines that any circumstances of Force Majeure exist, that justify payment by instalment, in accordance with applicable Standards, [and taking into consideration the Guidelines.]